Frqei/Discord-Bot-Twitter-Live/README.md

  9- Fill the blanks in the main .js file<br/>
  10- time to npm install and so on<br/>
  11- node tiwtterbot.js<br/>
+ 12- feel free to run it thanks to pm2 or forever